brycewray/hugo-site/content/posts/2020/03/some-siriusxm-thoughts.md

 [^CHR]: "Contemporary hit radio."

 - It's true that, strictly due to the limited amount of bandwidth each SiriusXM satellite channel can occupy, the audio quality of many of the music channels includes a lot of compression and processing.
 That, too, is best resolved by listening to the streaming version where possible.
-I would also note that, again, those of us who got used to music on AM radio---much less FM radio---as it sounded back in the day aren't terribly troubled by this.
+I would also note that, again, those of us who got used to music on AM radio --- much less FM radio --- as it sounded back in the day aren't terribly troubled by this.
 And, let's be honest, a lot of us old farts who prefer oldies-ish channels aren't exactly still hearing those frequency peaks (although, ahem, I can, but I took *very* good care of my hearing back when many of my then-fellow "disc jockeys" were blasting their ears with full-volume audio fed into headphones, ignoring my clucking at them about the long-term bad effects of that practice).

 - Finally, the bitching about commercials on talk shows and/or simulcasts is just plain dumb, since those commercial breaks are *part* of that programming as SiriusXM receives it.
 Does SiriusXM insert commercials or "promos" of its own during these breaks?
 Yes.
-If it didn't, you'd still be hearing commercials, but they'd simply be the commercials---or, perhaps, background "break music"---in the original feed.
+If it didn't, you'd still be hearing commercials, but they'd simply be the commercials --- or, perhaps, background "break music" --- in the original feed.
 To my knowledge, there is *no* talk show out there that is commercial-free, no matter how you access it.

 Now that you've decided I'm a pure and shameless apologist for SiriusXM, allow me to show you that you're wrong.